aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 ]
   :::
   1. For the [**ResourceIdentifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), update the value for the topic ARN you noted after you created `Topic1` from **Lab1**.
-  1. Let's create a change set of type `IMPORT` to import the resources from the template by using the following command.
+  1. Let's create a change set of type `IMPORT` to import the resources from the template by using the following AWS CLI command.
 Provide `moving-resources` as name of the stack and for the change set use `moving-resource-change-set`, Specify `Topic1` as parameter value for `Topic1Name`.
   :::code{language=shell showLineNumbers=false showCopyAction=true}
   aws cloudformation create-change-set \
     --stack-name moving-resources \